William Shatner: 1989–1999: TekWar and other diversifications

 In December 1989, Shatner took part in the British television series This Is Your Life, a show in which a celebrity is ambushed by the host and then taken to a studio for the story of his life to be told in a stream of anecdotes related by his acquaintances: Shatner's episode began with Michael Aspel taking him by surprise on the set of the Starship Enterprise at Universal Studios in Hollywood.
-In 1994, Shatner revisited Columbo to play the murderer-of-the-week in the episode Butterfly in shades of grey.
+In 1994, Shatner revisited Columbo to play the murderer-of-the-week in the episode "Butterfly in Shades of Grey".
 In 1995, he narrated Peter Kuran's documentary film Trinity and Beyond: The Atomic Bomb Movie, and his TekWar franchise expanded into the world of computer games with a first-person shooter release, William Shatner's TekWar.
 In 1996, an episode entitled Eye, Tooth saw him guest-starring in Will Smith's television show, The Fresh Prince of Bel-Air.
 He narrated a television miniseries shot in New Zealand A Twist in the Tale (1998).
 In the television series 3rd Rock from the Sun, Shatner appeared in several 1999–2000 episodes as the "Big Giant Head", a high-ranking officer from the same alien planet as the Solomon family who becomes a womanizing party-animal on Earth.
 The role earned Shatner an Emmy Award nomination.

-In the late 1990s, Shatner became closely accociated with the travel website priceline.com, appearing in many television commercials for the company as a pompous caricature of himself.
+In the late 1990s, Shatner became closely associated with the travel website priceline.com, appearing in many television commercials for the company as a pompous caricature of himself.
 He has said that while it is true that his work for priceline earned him stock options, reports that they are now worth hundreds of millions of dollars are exaggerated.
-He was also the Chief Executive Officer of the Toronto, Ontario-based C.O.R.E.
+He was also the chief executive officer of the Toronto, Ontario-based C.O.R.E.
 Digital Pictures, a special effects studio that operated from 1994 to 2010.